davidxcarroll/jim-test/TEAM_COLOR_MAPPING_ADMIN.md

 The system is used in:
 - **Live Game Display**: Shows team colors and logos based on admin mappings
-- **Settings Page**: World Series pick selector uses mapped team colors
+- **Settings Page**: Super Bowl pick selector uses mapped team colors
 - **Dashboard**: Any team displays use the admin-configured colors

 ### Technical Implementation